 A: After introductions and a brief safety chat, we head out on the road and ride for a couple of miles at a time, stopping periodically for ride leaders to check in, discuss features of the route, process incidents that occur, answer questions and critique unsafe riding habits.
 We ride approximately 8 miles, then return to Goodale Park, where participants can ask final questions.

 Q: What if I can't make it for the whole ride?

 A: If you can't stick around until the ride concludes, please refrain from signing up for this month's ride.
 Ride leaders will not be available to escort participants back to start, with the exception of emergency situations.
 There will be another ride you can join soon!

 A: Bring a helmet, a WORKING bicycle and, if it will get dark by the end of our ride, front and rear lights.
 Otherwise, just bring whatever will make you comfortable on the ride (e.g., phone, bottle of water, snacks, sunscreen, medication, etc.).

 Q: Will there be someone available to help me fix/adjust my bicycle?

 A: Unfortunately, no—our instructors cannot spend time making adjustments.
 If an instructor deems your bicycle unsafe or unrideable for ANY reason (e.g., low tire pressure, loose brakes or other parts, etc.) you will be asked to leave and re-register for a later class.

 Q: How should I dress?

-A: Wear whatever weather-appropriate clothing makes you comfortable (in winter this means WARM gloves)!
+A: Wear whatever weather-appropriate clothing makes you comfortable!
 There is no need to wear cycling-specific clothing unless you want to.
 Helmets, however, are REQUIRED on this ride.